600otf/generator-password/readme.md

 **This mini project is built in Python, using the pycryptodome package, which includes Crypto.Cipher and Crypto.Random.**

-**I am learning every day about how encryption works, so the script might be modified in the future.**
+**I am learning every day about how programming works, so the script might be modified in the future.**

 **If there are any bugs or mistakes, please let me know.
 I would be happy to learn and improve.**